TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ### 0.4.5
 * General
-    * Fixed a startup crash relating to an unfinished drone.
+    * Fixed a crash caused by a conflict with other mods.
     * Fixed specific configs for Needles and Coffee Bag not appearing in the correct config file.
 * Nemesis Commando
     * Skill unlocks now use updated skill icons.
     * Fixed a bug where Nemesis Commando would be invulnerable after exiting the portal for the first stage.
+* Executioner
+	* Fixed kill assists not counting towards Ion Manipulator stocks and increased window for which attacks will count as kill assists.

 ### 0.4.4